top of page

 Fulfillment centre setup

 Additionally, if the program had continued longer, she likely would have figured out further ways to reduce the packing times - it’s just the way her mind works.
-In fact, the last things we asked her for help with right before closing down the program was re-designing the delivery bags from Tempo Flexible Packaging because we needed to order more.
-We asked her to see if she could figure out a way to make the bags sized to fit specific items by the following food transportation categories:
+In fact, the last thing we asked her for help with right before closing down the program was re-designing the delivery bags from Tempo Flexible Packaging because we needed to order more.
+We asked her to see if she could figure out a way to make the bags sized to fit specific food items by the following packaging categories:

 • A cold bag